 One of the many aspects of building trust is to try to figure out what caused the break in the first place.
 There are a variety of reasons the original offense or offenses occurred.
 Of course, we know it is because sin was given its opportunity.

 “During the process of rebuilding trust, it is important not to do more damage.
 There is no room for punishment.
-This may feel better in the moment, but to use the incident as ammunition does nothing to heal and rebuild trust.”
-(You can read more in the online article, How to Rebuild Trust in Your Marriage.)
+This may feel better in the moment.
+But to use the incident as ammunition does nothing to heal and rebuild trust.”
+(Dana Vince)

 Lets face it, there is nothing easy about the process of building trust again.
 But again, please know that in order for it to eventually happen, it is not dependent upon you alone.